 This is the replacement for the newer DualShock 4.
 If you can see the light shining through your touchpad, this is the one for you.

-There are two types of DualShock 4 these days, the newer and the older.
-The newer one arrived with the PS4 slim and the PS4 Pro and has a thin light that shines on the top of the touchpad.
-It's a little different from the old one so needs a specific battery: this battery.
+There are two types of DualShock 4, the newer and the older.
+The newer one arrived with the PS4 slim and the PS4 Pro and has a thin light that shines on the top of the touchpad, amongst other minor differences.
+Because it's a little different from the old one, it needs a specific battery: this battery.

 While you may already have something like this, a small set of screwdrivers and plastic pry bars is extremely helpful when you are thinking of fixing technology yourself.
 These screwdrivers will work with just about any piece of hardware, so keep a set handy.